franciscolobo/LocAlignR/README.md

 # LocAlign

-**LocAlign** is a local, offline Shiny application for sequence alignment.
+**LocAlign** is a local, offline Shiny application for biological sequence alignment.
 It provides a graphical interface to run **BLAST** and **DIAMOND** on your own machine, without uploading data to external servers.

 LocAlign is designed for reproducible research, local database usage, and environments where data privacy or limited connectivity are important.